danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-30-enabling-drag-reordering-in-swiftui-lazy-grids-and-stacks.md

 toot:   https://mastodon.social/@danielsaidi/110978849170429158
 ---

-While SwiftUI's `List` supports drag to reorder, the `LazyVGrid`, `LazyHGrid`, `LazyVStack` and `LazyHStack` components lack this functionality.
-Let's see how to implement it from scratch.
+While the SwiftUI `List` supports drag to reordering, `LazyVGrid`, `LazyHGrid`, `LazyVStack` & `LazyHStack` lack this functionality.
+Let's implement this functionality from scratch.

-The solution in this post builds upon [this amazing post]({{page.post}}) by [ramzesenok]({{page.user}}).
+This solution in this post builds upon [this amazing post]({{page.post}}) by [ramzesenok]({{page.user}}).
 I've modularized it a bit and added the possibility to provide a custom preview.

 ## What to expect

-To give you an idea of what to expect, we will implement something that will let us add drag reordering to a `LazyVGrid` and `LazyHGrid`:
+To give you an idea of what to expect, this will let us enable drag reordering in `LazyVGrid` and `LazyHGrid`:

 ![A demo of a grid with drag to reordering]({{page.assets}}demo-grid.gif)

-as well as to `LazyVStack` and `LazyHStack`, using the same component and configuration:
+as well as in `LazyVStack` and `LazyHStack`, using the same component and configuration:

 ![A demo of a grid with drag to reordering]({{page.assets}}demo-stack.gif)